palaeoverse/PaleontologyTaskView/Paleontology.md

 - `r pkg("isogeochem")` can be used to quickly calculate isotope fractionation factors and apply paleothermometry equations.
 - `r pkg("DAIME")` can be used to model the effects of changing deposition rates on geological data and rates.

+### Visualizing stratigraphic and sedimentological data

+- `r pkg("StratigrapheR")` can be used to generate highly customizable lithologs for stratigraphic and sedimentological data from outcrop sections and borehole logs with R base graphics. `r pkg("SDAR")` can be used to make similar, albeit less customizable, graphic logs with grid graphics.
+- `r pkg("tidypaleo")` provides a set of functions with a common framework for age-depth model management, stratigraphic visualization, and common statistical transformations.

 ## Paleoclimate